 Keeping your Frenchie healthy

 There are a number of ways that you can help increase the chances of your dog living a long, healthy life.
-Vetstreet states that one of the easiest ways to extend your French bulldog's life is to keep him from becoming obese.
+One of the easiest ways to extend your French bulldog's life is to keep him from becoming obese.
 Carefully monitor your dog's diet and ensure he gets a bit of daily exercise in order to keep him at a healthy, appropriate weight.

 Additionally, it is important to be aware of your dog's physical limitations and sensitivities.
 Because Frenchies are so sensitive to heat, you should never leave your dog outdoors on a hot day or in a home without the air conditioning turned on.
 It is also very important to never leave your Frenchie (or any dog) in a hot car.